A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 A small balloon at the end of the catheter is inflated with water to prevent the tube from leaking out of the body.
 The balloon can be deflated when it is necessary to remove the catheter.

 Permanent catheters are sometimes equipped with a valve.
-The valve can be opened to allow urine to drain into a toilet, and closes to allow the bladder to fill with urine until drainage is convenient.
+The valve can be opened to allow urine to drain into a toilet and closed to allow the bladder to fill with urine until drainage is convenient.

 Most permanent catheters should be changed at least every three months.